 Right in town, the Jay Village Green is a popular community area that includes a bandstand, a water fountain, and a beautiful picnic area.
 The Amos & Julia Ward Theatre is adjacent to the Village Green.

-Jay isn't the ideal location if you're looking to sit down for a bite to eat, so you'll want to travel to Wilmington, Keene, or even Lake Placid for more dining options.
+Dining options right in Jay are also limited. so you'll want to travel to Wilmington, Keene, or even Lake Placid for more dining options.